qaaqit/QaaqConnect30/replit.md

 ## Overview

+QaaqConnect is a comprehensive maritime networking platform serving three core purposes:
+1. **Memorable Shore Leaves**: Enables sailors to check other sailors' experiences and anonymous feedback about ports and destinations
+2. **Hassle-Free Shopping**: Provides access to all Amazon SKUs for sailors to order, with QAAQ Store handling storage and delivery logistics
+3. **Nearby Social Network**: Helps sailors and locals connect to make new friends through location-based discovery

-QaaqConnect is a minimalistic location-based maritime discovery platform focused on "Koi Hai?"
-(Who's there?) functionality and QAAQ Store services.
-The app helps sailors find nearby maritime professionals through an interactive world map and provides essential services through the integrated QAAQ Store.
-Key features include proximity-based user discovery, real-time location mapping, WhatsApp integration for direct communication, and a curated marketplace for maritime essentials.
-The platform maintains a clean, focused approach with plans to expand features in future versions.
+The platform combines proximity-based user discovery, real-time location mapping, WhatsApp integration for direct communication, CPSS group navigation for location-based discussions, and a curated marketplace for maritime essentials.
+Built with a focus on authentic maritime community experiences and practical shore leave solutions.

 ## User Preferences